calebstamucsd/outage_analysis/README.md

 ### Interesting Aggregates
 '| CLIMATE.CATEGORY   |   equipment failure |   fuel supply emergency |   intentional attack |   islanding |   public appeal |   severe weather |   system operability disruption |\n|:-------------------|--------------------:|------------------------:|---------------------:|------------:|----------------:|-----------------:|--------------------------------:|\n| cold               |             93920.3 |                0        |              76.2712 |    6615.29  |         7016.67 |           165993 |                        207286   |\n| normal             |            126292   |                0.333333 |            1521.89   |    9255.83  |         7859.6  |           195791 |                        249994   |\n| warm               |             74708.3 |                0        |            4474.02   |     758.125 |          nan    |           205123 |                         86869.8 |'

 This dataframe, obtained by using the pivot_table method, tells us the mean number of customers affected by each cause for a power outage in each climate classification.
-This helps us to identify which cause and climate categories tend to have the most signifcant effects.
+This helps us to identify which cause and climatess categories tend to have the most signifcant effects.

 ## Assessment of Missingness
 ### NMAR Analysis
+I do not believe that any of the columns relevant to my data analysis are NMAR.
+Many of the columns are MD, like CAUSE.CATEGORY.DETAIL or HURRICANE.NAMES.
+I thought that the column OUTAGE.DURATION might have a chance of being NMAR, but nothing about the data generation process leads me to believe that the presence of missing values in this column are dependent on the values themselves.

 ### Missingness Dependency
+Here, we find that the presence of missing values in the CUSTOMERS.AFFECTED column is a result of the OUTAGE.DURATION column.
+Particularly, we have a p-value of 0.014, which would be considered significant at most commonly used significance levels.
+<iframe src="assets/OUTAGE.DURATION_missingness.html" width=800 height=600 frameBorder=0></iframe>

 ## Hypothesis Testing

-<iframe src="assets/OUTAGE.DURATION_missingness.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/TOTAL.PRICE_missingness.html" width=800 height=600 frameBorder=0></iframe>
 <iframe src="assets/TOTAL.SALES_missingness.html" width=800 height=600 frameBorder=0></iframe>